 Strategic changes and future landscape

-By the time CHAM began implementing the VAN project, Covid-19 incidence has been steadily falling with introduction of preventive interventions including use of PPEs and vaccinations.
-Astrazeneca’s Covid-19 vaccine was the main vaccine that Government was offering.
+By the time CHAM began implementing the VAN project, Covid-19 incidence had been steadily falling with introduction of preventive interventions including use of PPEs and vaccinations.
+AstraZeneca’s Covid-19 vaccine was the main vaccine that Government was offering.
 This required 2 doses with a third booster doses for the vaccine to attain full potential.
 During implementation, however, there was a switch to Johnson and Johnson brand which, in turn increased the numbers of people fully immunized.
 By Q3, the World Health Organization (WHO) announced in the quarter that Covid-19 is no longer a condition of public health concern.
 The message thus came with a change in focus to concentrate on integrating Covid-19 vaccination into routine immunization and other primary care health services.
 During review meeting with district health management teams, CHAM also discussed strategies and implementation modalities for the integration of Covid-19 with other services.
 NCDs and FP were singled out for piloting.
 Integration is now the current direction of Covid-19 programming and this was also reflected during VAN close-out meeting with Phalombe and Chiradzulu DHMTs and program coordinators.

 Challenges